Inspiring Wishes

 Here is what I do.

 I like to think I move efficiently but calmly.
 If something won’t scan, I prefer to wait for help instead of aggressively mashing the button.
 The staff there is not the same staff who programmed the machine, so I don’t throw attitude.
 My favorite part?
 If I see someone struggling, I don’t stare or judge.
-We’ve all had our moments when we questioned everything we know about bags and barcodes while at self-checkout.

 It’s important to remember that self-checkout is not a competition but a modern convenience.
 So, shouldn’t we treat others with the same grace we’d want if we were the ones fumbling with the frozen peas?